 Blackmagic Design Pocket Cinema 4K

-The Blackmagic Design Pocket Cinema 4K a uses a Micro Four Thirds sensor to capture DCI 4K video with up to 13 stops of dynamic range.
+The Blackmagic Design Pocket Cinema 4K uses a Micro Four Thirds sensor to capture DCI 4K video with up to 13 stops of dynamic range.
 It’s also the first camera from Blackmagic Design to feature dual native ISO.
 This should help improve the historically limited low-light performance in Blackmagic cameras.

 The camera can record DCI 4K, UHD 4K and full HD video at standard frame rates, with off-speed frame rates of up to 60 frames per second (fps) in DCI 4K and 120 fps in windowed HD mode.
 Supported codecs include 10-bit ProRes and 12-bit CinemaDNG RAW.